 This off the beaten path adventure company has been connecting people to nature for over 11 years.
 It provides customers with a truly unique outdoor experience by leading wild, edible plant walks and hikes from late May to late July, and snowshoe safety and winter survival experiences from mid-January to mid-March.
 Prepare to learn all you need to survive in the foothills from a professional hiking guide and nature educator.

 Turner Valley, 403-968-4816, fullcircleadventures.com

 The taproom at Hard Knox Brewery opened in Black Diamond in May 2018 and is a popular hangout space with a large, grassy beer garden outside.
-Hard Knox has four core beers — Grunt Work Vienna Ale, Black Diamond Blonde, Sun Up to Sun Down Banana Brown and Dusty Trail IPA — as well as a rotation of other beers on its taps.
+Hard Knox has four core beers — Grunt Work Vienna Ale, Black Diamond Blonde, Sun Up to Sun Down Banana Brown and Dusty Trail IPA — as well as a rotation of other beers on tap.
 There’s also an onsite barbecue shack called Smokey Goos BBQ.
-Brewery tours are not offered at this time.

 445 1 Ave.
 N.E., Black Diamond, 403-800-5603, hardknoxbrewery.com